tastejs/todomvc-app-template/app-readme.md

 # Framework Name • [TodoMVC](http://todomvc.com)

-> Official description of the framework (from their website)
+> Official description of the framework (from its website)

 ## Resources